Where to Stay in Nagoya? Check our guide to the best places to stay in Nagoya, one of the biggest cities in Japan

 While Tokyo gets all the buzz and the majority of international visitors to Japan, Nagoya is another option for those willing to experience a more untouched side of the Japanese culture.
-As mentioned above, Nagoya is one of the biggest cities in Japan, and the largest in the Chubu region.
+As mentioned above, the city is one of the biggest in Japan, and the largest in the Chubu region.

 Chubu Centrair International Airport in the artificial island of Tokoname connects Nagoya to the world.
 Many domestic flights are available in Chubu, allowig tourists to make swift connections if they are travelling across the country.
 Low cost airlines also offer both international and domestic flights in Chubu, such as Jetstar Japan.

-If you are flying to Nagoya you can find the cheapest flights on Jetradar.
+If you are flying to Japan you can find the cheapest flights on Jetradar.